cjgb/datanalytics/content/posts/2014-07-09-estrategias-escalables-con-r.md

 Una cosa con la que tropezará enseguida quien lo hojee es:

-<blockquote>[...]
+>[...]
 R is not well-suited for working with data structures larger than about 10-20% of a computer's RAM.
-Data exceeding 50% of available RAM are essentially unusable because the overhead of all but the simplest of calculations quickly consumes all available RAM. [...] we consider a data set large if it exceeds 20% of the RAM on a given machine and massive if it exceeds 50%.</blockquote>
+Data exceeding 50% of available RAM are essentially unusable because the overhead of all but the simplest of calculations quickly consumes all available RAM. [...] we consider a data set large if it exceeds 20% of the RAM on a given machine and massive if it exceeds 50%.

 En realidad, los límites no son tan serios: ahora mismo, R está ocupando 17 de los 24GB de RAM de mi servidor y va como un tiro.
 Pero es un aviso para navegantes: a partir de cierto umbral, hay que olvidarse de `read.table` y demás.
 Alternativas, haylas.
 La más simple es conseguir (¿alquilándola?) una máquina más grande.
 Seguramente es la opción más barata si se tienen todos los factores en cuenta.